mohamedveron/go_app_template/README.md

 # go_app_template
-This is a basic template to start a new golang application based on clean architecture
+This is a basic template to start a new golang application based on clean architecture and domain driven design

 ## Setup of the service:

-Must have golang installed version >= 1.18
+Should have golang installed version >= 1.19

 make file consists of 4 steps: generate, test, build, run you can run all of them